karlreg1/own_neural_network/README.md

 # Own Neural Network

-A ground-up implementation of a simple neural network based on my university lectures on Artificial Neural Networks.
+A ground-up implementation of a simple neural network based on my university lecture on Artificial Neural Networks.

 ## Goals
 * **Multilayer Perceptron (MLP):** A working model capable of performing regression tasks.